 What else do I need to make it in voiceovers?

-If you want to get into voice acting realize it’s a business.
-As artsy as you think you are, you have to treat it like one and market yourself.
+If you want to get into voice acting you first need to realize it’s a business.
+As artsy as you think you are, you have to market yourself.
 Successful voice actors know how to sell themselves.
-They get out there and have their voices heard.
+They get the people who are hiring to hear their auditions and demos.
+Other voice actors or fans are not the ones you should be targeting.
+Instead, get to know casting directors, producers, and collaborate with brands.
+Connect with them in person, online, and on social media.

 Here are some of the things you need to make it in voice acting.

 - Take acting classes, do theatre, sign up for legit voiceover coaching classes and be very discerning about who will be teaching you.
 Bob Bergen, Kalmanson and Kalmanson, (Cathy used to be one of my agents) Steve Blum, & Marc Graue, are a few “qualified” coaches who come to mind.

 - Persistence – You need to get your name out there.
 Meet people, stay in touch with them, call them up if needed, and network.
-I will be honest and say I SUCK at that.
+I honestly have to say I SUCK at that.

-- Have a professional website – This is important.
+- Build a professional website – This is important.
 It wasn’t a thing at all when I started.
-In the old days, we mailed out reels, headshots, and resumes, which probably ended up in the trash.
-The most important part of your social media presence is your website.
-I created this one by myself because even though I’m a Baby Boomer, I’m tech-savvy.
+In the old days, we mailed out reels, headshots, and resumes, which usually ended up in the trash.
+The reason your website is your most important online real estate is because you own it.
+Social media platforms come and go.
+You may have a zillion followers on TikTok, but what would happen to them if TikTok went away?
+I created this website by myself because even though I’m a Baby Boomer, I’m tech-savvy.
 I recommend WordPress because it has the most functionality and is fairly easy to use.
 Your website needs to be responsive and mobile-friendly.
-If you can see the entire thing on your phone, it’s as OLD as ME.
+If you can see your entire site when you look on your phone, it’s as OLD as ME.
 Here is how to set up a WordPress website without paying someone zillions of bucks.